-In addition the user must supply a "PC" type computer running DOS or Windows and a serial cable to connect the PC to the modem.
-The serial cable has a male DB9 connector on the modem end and normally a female DB9 connector on the computer end.
+Although not recommended, if using a serial RS-232 connection to perform modem updates, the serial cable has a male DB9 connector on the modem end and normally a female DB9 connector on the computer end.
 Older computers may require a DB25 to DB9 adaptor on the computer end.
 The 9 pin cable is wired 1:1 with no crossovers (as in "null modem" type cables).
 This is a standard serial extension cable available at computer outlets.

 Any software upgrade requires a "Control Program" hosted on the computer which transmits or "Loads" the new software to the modem.
 The Control Program is available with the newer software revision.
-Currently the name of the control program is "M5LOADER.EXE".
-This Loader is an IBM PC DOS based program that can be run under DOS or Windows 3.1, 95, 98, 2000 and XP.
-In the Windows operating system the program can be run from a DOS window or with an included batch file from Windows itself (in which case it will open a DOS window for execution.
-The Loader also keeps a record of the serial number of units updated, the date updated and what revision of code was installed.
-This file is called "M5UPDATE.LOG".
+Currently the name of the control program is "M500 Update.exe".
+This Loader is an IBM PC Visual Basic based program that can be run under Windows 98, 2000 and XP.
+We now have a newer self contained M500 Update program capable of running under Windows Vista available on the web site.
+This version can also check a special web site on demand for newer firmware for the connected modem, making the process as painless as possible.